Junks5020/deepe-docs/docs/user-guide/dataset-management.md

 1. Click **"Upload a Dataset"** from the dataset page.
 2. Fill in the **dataset name** and **dataset description**.
-3. Click **"Upload"** to select a file in `.json` or `.jsonl` format from your local directory.
+3. Click **"Upload"** to select a file in `.jsonl` format from your local directory.
 4. After selecting the file, click **"Execute"** to start the upload.
 The upload runs in **background mode**.
 5. Once complete, click **"View"** to inspect the uploaded dataset.
 6. If any error occurs, click **"Log"** to check the detailed error messages.

 ### Upload Requirements

-Currently, only UTF-8 encoded `.json` or `.jsonl` files are supported.
+Currently, only UTF-8 encoded `.jsonl` files are supported.
 Please follow these format rules:

 1. The file **must be encoded in UTF-8**.
 2. Each line must be a **valid JSON object** (for `.jsonl` files).